The Plains FolkTM Home Page

 Center for Great Plains Studies, Emporia State University

-Institute for Regional Studies, North Dakota State University
+Center for Heritage Renewal, North Dakota State University

 Center for Western Studies, Augustana College